shutterstock_108229817

 Type ‘food poisoning’ into the Trip Advisor search bar and you will immediately see how prevalent holiday illness now is.

 Top of the list which my search returned was a hotel in the Dominican Republic.
 Out of just over 15,000 reviews 133 had a match with ‘poisoning’.
 This Caribbean island featured heavily in the search results, clearly marking the Dominican Republic out as one of the world’s food poisoning hot spots.
 No fewer than 16 hotels on the island had reviews mentioning ‘poisoning’ in the first few pages of the search results.
-Hotels in Mexico weren’t far behand, with 11 reviews referring to poisoning.
+Hotels in Mexico weren’t far behind, with 11 reviews referring to poisoning.
 Tying in third place were Cuba and Egypt.
 Dishonourable mentions also go to Jamaica, Spain, Thailand and Morocco.

 Even the more traditionally upmarket resorts are not immune from criticism.
 Trip Advisor reviewers single out Dubai, Bali and Las Vegas among others for reported cases of food poisoning.